houseofcat/turbocookedrabbit/README.md

 Coming from plain `streadway/amqp` there isn't too much to it.
 Call the right method with the right parameters.

 I have however integrated those relatively painless methods now with a ChannelPool and added a `TopologyConfig` for a JSON style of batch topology creation/binding.
+The real advantages here is that I allow things in bulk and allow you to build topology from a **topology.json** file.

 Creating an Exchange with a `models.Exchange`